safebear/tawc-javascript-protractor/README.md

 TO DO:

 1. Surround asyncs with try/catches
-2. Add data - DONE
 2. Add documentation and comments
 3. Write README
 4. Score this badboy
 5. Move browser.get to beforeall?
-Be good to get this working as it would speed it up massively against the slow website.
-6. Try against slow website
+Not needed - it doesn't seem to refresh the website each time
 7. Get CI working with TravisCI
 8. Convert to TypeScript - would this have solved my issues?
 9. Cross browser?
 10. On windows?
+11. Run headless